githubteacher/gh-devs-part1-aug/kjamison-bio.md

 ### kjamison bio

-- Works in Lehi
+- Works in Lehi, Utah
-- Lives in Midvale
+- Lives in Midvale but soon will not.
-- Learning more bout GIT
+- Learning more bout GIT, refreshing my memory on command.
 **Going through the process of getting my first home :)**